Mojiko Retro

 What is yaki-curry and where should I try it?

-Yaki-curry is Mojiko's signature dish: curry rice topped with cheese and baked until golden.
-Each of the 20+ restaurants in the area has their own recipe.
-Popular spots include Bear Fruits and Curry Honpo.
-Most cost 1,000-1,500 yen.
+Yaki-curry is Mojiko's signature dish: curry rice topped with cheese and an egg, then baked until the cheese is golden bubbly.
+Each of the 20+ restaurants in the area has its own recipe.
+Popular spots include Bear Fruits (the most famous), Curry Honpo, and Princess Pipi.
+Most dishes cost 1,000–1,500 yen.
+Bear Fruits often has a queue at lunch — go early or for a late lunch.

 Can I walk from Mojiko to Shimonoseki?

-Yes!
-The Kanmon Pedestrian Tunnel runs 780 meters under the strait between Kyushu and Honshu.
-It takes about 15 minutes to walk and is free.
-There's even a prefectural border line you can photograph halfway through.
+Yes — the Kanmon Pedestrian Tunnel runs 780 meters under the Kanmon Strait between Kyushu and Honshu.
+It takes about 15 minutes to walk and is free for pedestrians (cyclists pay 20 yen).
+There's a prefectural border line painted on the floor halfway through (Fukuoka/Yamaguchi) — a popular photo stop.
+The tunnel is open 6 AM to 10 PM.
+Elevators connect to street level on both sides.

 What are the must-see buildings at Mojiko Retro?

-JR Mojiko Station (beautifully restored Renaissance-style), the red-brick Old Moji Customs House, and the Former Osaka Shosen Building.
-For views, take the elevator to the 31st-floor observation room (300 yen) overlooking the Kanmon Strait.
+JR Mojiko Station (beautifully restored Renaissance-style, designated an Important Cultural Property), the red-brick Old Moji Customs House (1912, free to enter), and the Former Osaka Shosen Building (now a museum).
+For views, take the elevator to the 31st-floor observation room of the Mojiko Retro Observation Room (300 yen) overlooking the Kanmon Strait.
+The pedestrian Blue Wing Moji bridge near the station opens to let boats pass — check the schedule for show times.

 ⭐ Reviews